Uninsured Motorist Car Accidents

 Unfortunately, many insurance companies fail to explain the importance of carrying this type of coverage, which is often quite affordable.
-It can essentially save your finances in the event you are struck by an irresponsible driver who carried minimum or no insurance.Stacked UM/UIM Coverage
+As our Fort Lauderdale lawyers can explain, it can essentially save your finances in the event you are struck by an irresponsible driver who carried minimum or no insurance.Stacked UM/UIM Coverage

 One of the ways motorists can maximize their coverage of UM/UIM benefits is to “stack” it.
 This is a way of increasing your coverage limits based on how many vehicles you insure.

-So for example, if you have $25,000 in uninsured motorist benefits on three vehicles and are injured by an uninsured driver while operating one of those vehicles, you may have the option of combining coverage limits for each vehicle under that policy.
+So for example, if you have $25,000 in uninsured motorist benefits on three vehicles and are injured in an uninsured motorist accident while operating one of those vehicles, you may have the option of combining coverage limits for each vehicle under that policy.
 That means you’ll have up to $75,000 in coverage, rather than just $25,000.